haroldtreen/haroldtreen.github.io/_posts/2016-11-13-recurse-center-week-7.md

 #### **Election feels**

-Last week was the election and a large number of people at RC were very effected by the results.
+Last week was the election and a large number of people at RC were very affected by the results.

 I was also shocked, but not being a US resident has buffered me from the full feels.
 Was unsure how to best support my fellow RCers, and still not sure.